 A big, rich, toasty style that sacrifices elegance for power and strength.
 It’s a bit coarse but packed with complex pear, honey and toasty flavors that are fairly assertive on the palate.
 Finishes with a spicy vanilla quality.

 LAURENT-PERRIER Grand Siècle “La Cuvée” 1973 94 $85

 Personal Note: Opened in 1993.
 Fantastic depth and boldness for such an older vintage.
-After 20 years it was still very bubbly!
+After 20 years it was still very bubbly and with great acidity!
 Fortunately, it had been very carefully cellared.
 The balance between the Pinot Noir and Chardonnay is perfect.
 Wonderful champagne!
-It’s almost impossible to find today but if you do it’s over $300 a bottle, and that doesn’t include shipping or ice.
+It’s almost impossible to find today but if you do it’s over $300 a bottle, and that doesn’t include tax, shipping or ice.

 Soft and fruity, with lots of honey character.
 This gives it a feeling of richness without heaviness, making it refined, complex and delicious in a harmonious, delicate way.

 Personal Note: Outstanding vintage for Chardonnay from the Champagne region.
 I’ve tasted several Blanc de Blancs from 79′ and they are all excellent.
 Unfortunately, few are still left.
 Rating:94

 MOËT & CHANDON Brut Champagne Cuvée Dom Pérignon 1971 94 $180

 Light to medium body, this is an elegant, discreet and balanced Champagne that has a creamy, smooth mouth-feel and delivers some truffle, honey, lime and hazelnut notes.
 Refined finish.